 Aricia agestis, male, Cerne Abbas,

-is a widespread and fairly common species found throughout
+Brown Argus is a widespread and fairly common species found throughout

-most of Europe, with the exceptions of Scandinavia, Ireland and northern Britain.
+most of Europe, with the exceptions of Scandinavia, Ireland and

-it's range there are 2 overlapping generations, emerging in
+most of it's range there are 2 overlapping generations, emerging in

 broods, in April, July and October.